 - Precise detection of the bearing bore geometry

 - Improved complete oil supply and "pocket" model with consideration of inlet losses

 - Consideration of the temperature and pressure dependence of the oil viscosity

-- 2D calculation of the pressure distribution in the entire lubrication gap, solving the extended Reynolds equation
+- 2D calculation of the pressure distribution in the entire lubrication gap, solution of the extended Reynolds equation

-- 3D calculation of the temperature and viscosity distribution in the lubrication gap, solving the energy equation
+- 3D calculation of the temperature and viscosity distribution in the lubrication gap, solution of the energy equation

 - Resolution of turbulent areas in the lubricating film and consideration in oil viscosity.